2002 FIFA World Cup qualification – AFC third round

 The AFC third round, also known as the AFC play-off, of 2002 FIFA World Cup qualification was held on 25 and 31 October 2001 between the two teams that finished second in the second round.

-The winning team advanced to a play-off against the group runner-up of the European qualifying group, Republic of Ireland.
+The winning team advanced to a play-off against a group runner-up from the European section, which would eventually be the Republic of Ireland.
 The winner of this playoff qualified for the 2002 World Cup finals.